Kal-uuu/Kal-uuu/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on a Github activity checker
+- 🔭 I’m currently working on Roadmap backend projects
 - 🌱 I’m currently learning python and backend development
 - 🤔 I’m looking for help with internship opportunities to be able to practice what I have leanrt
 - 📫 How to reach me: